 Minor and A.A.
 Concentration Requirements: Business Administration.
-The Business Administration minor and concentration consists of 18 s.h. distributed as follows:
+The Business Administration minor and concentration consists of 18 credits distributed as follows:

-ACC 1510 Principles of Financial Accounting 3 s.h.
-ACC 1520 Principles of Managerial Accounting 3 s.h.
-ECO 1510 Principles of Macroeconomics 3 s.h.
-ECO 1520 Principles of Microeconomics 3 s.h.
+ACC 1510 Principles of Financial Accounting 3 credits ACC 1520 Principles of Managerial Accounting 3 credits ECO 1510 Principles of Macroeconomics 3 credits ECO 1520 Principles of Microeconomics 3 credits

-Electives: Select two courses (6 s.h.) from any upper-level accounting, marketing, financial economics, or business courses.
+Electives: Select two courses (6 credits) from any upper-level accounting, marketing, financial economics, or business courses.